Record rains cause flash flooding in Tennessee; 4 dead - WTMJ

 “I am smiling but our hearts are devastated,” Pastor Jarod Smith said at the start of an online service.
 “We are standing in our worship center and there’s just not enough words to describe what it actually looks like.”

+A portion of Interstate 40 was temporarily shut down due to high water that stranded a vehicle and its driver.
+The driver was able to get out of the vehicle and to safety, the Tennessee Highway Patrol in Nashville tweeted.
+First responders also told drivers to avoid part of I-24 south of Nashville.

+Drake said a 65-year-old man’s body was found on a golf course.
+Police later identified him on Twitter as Douglas Hammond, who lived nearby and was swept away as he got out of his car that had become stuck in floodwaters.

-Many rivers and creeks were at or near their highest level since 2010, according to the weather service.
-A flooding event in May 2010 caused 21 deaths in Tennessee and an estimated $1.5 billion in damage in Nashville.
+Many rivers and creeks were at or near their highest level since 2010, according to the National Weather Service.
+Floods in May 2010 caused 21 deaths in Tennessee and an estimated $1.5 billion in damage in Nashville.

+While there was no longer any precipitation falling, flooding remained a threat, Brittney Whitehead, a weather service meteorologist in Nashville, said Sunday afternoon.

 Major flooding was forecast on two rivers.
 The weather service predicted the Harpeth River near Kingston Springs, west of Nashville, would crest about 20 feet (about 6.1 meters) above flood stage on Sunday night, while the Duck River at Centerville would crest about 17 feet (about 5.2 meters) above flood stage Monday morning.

+In Bristol, along the Virginia border, a NASCAR race on a dirt track Sunday was postponed until Monday after torrential rains flooded campgrounds and parking lots surrounding Bristol Motor Speedway.

-Eight people and a dog stayed overnight at Brentwood City Hall after flooding from the Little Harpeth River forced residents from their homes, City Manager Kirk Bednar said.
+In Brentwood, eight people and a dog stayed overnight at City Hall after flooding from the Little Harpeth River forced residents from their homes, City Manager Kirk Bednar said.
 Hotels in the area were booked up, in part due to spring break, he said.

 Fifteen people were rescued and two were taken to the hospital at the City View Apartments in south Nashville, where the lower level of the building was flooded in waist-deep water.
 The fire department responded to reports of a collapse at the building following a mudslide, news outlets reported.
 The two hospitalized patients had injuries not considered to be life-threatening.